dvdzkwsk/react-redux-starter-kit/README.md

 Usage
 -----

+Before delving into the descriptions for each available npm script, here's a brief summary of the three which will most likely be your bread and butter:

+* Doing live development?
+Use `npm start` to spin up the dev server.
+* Compiling the application to disk?
+Use `npm run compile`.
+* Deploying to an environment? `npm run deploy` can help with that.

+Great, now that introductions have been made, here's everything in full detail:

 #### `npm start` (alias for `npm run dev`)
 Runs the webpack build system with HMR enabled (by default found at `localhost:3000`).

 #### `npm run dev:nw`
-Same as `npm run start` but opens the redux dev tools in a new window.
+Same as `npm start` but opens the redux dev tools in a new window.

 **Note:** you'll need to allow popups in Chrome for this to work.
 Refer to [Troubleshooting](#troubleshooting) for more on this.

 #### `npm run dev:no-debug`
-Same as `npm run start` but disables redux dev tools.
+Same as `npm start` but disables redux dev tools.

 #### `npm run compile`
 Runs the webpack build system **with your current NODE_ENV** and compiles the application to disk (`~/dist` by default).